raccoon-hands/webpage-description-generator/README.txt

 5. If the descriptions can be generated then they are shown to you and added to their relevant columns.
    If not, the URL is added to denied_urls.csv.
 6. The script will need to cool off between GPT requests to avoid hitting the rate limit for OpenAI's API.
-7. The script will inform you when it has written the changes to your .csv file and you can exit.
+7. The script will inform you when the process is complete and you can exit.
 8. If you hit the rate limit, the script will inform you and save your descriptions and unscrapable urls to their relevant csv files.

 IMPORTANT ISSUES: